Skip to content

 JudgeMate for big air skiing events

-Big air needs fast scoring, a strict high/low drop, and enforcement of the different-trick rule across three jumps.
-JudgeMate handles all three from a tablet at the panel.
+Big air needs fast scoring, a strict high/low drop, and best-two-of-three totals across three jumps.
+JudgeMate handles all three from a tablet at the panel, with a trick label logged per jump for the head judge's different-trick call.

 Scoring after every jump